ZenMule/miaozhang/content/authors/admin/_index.md

   icon: 💻

 # Short bio
-bio: I am a Ph.D. trained in Phonetics.
-I currently work as a Post-Doc at the University of Zurich.
-My research focus on exploring the phonetic-phonology and phonetic-prosody interfaces.
+bio: I hold a doctoral degree in Phonetics and presently serve as a Postdoctoral Researcher at the University of Zurich.
+My research endeavors are dedicated to the in-depth examination of the interfaces between phonetics and phonology, as well as the intricate relationships within the domain of phonetics-prosody.

 # The current afflication
 organizations: